abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding and weaving.
-The officer noticed an odor of alcohol and glassy eyes.
-He admitted to consuming one beer.
-He then performed the roadside tests and was arrested for DUI.
-After his arrest, he blew a .119 and a .117 in the breath machine.
+The defendant was stopped for weaving.
+The officer noticed an odor of alcohol, slurred speech, and he swayed while he stood.
+According to the officer, he failed the roadside tests and was arrested for DUI.
+He later refused the breath test.

 The State dropped the DUI.